-(1) A motion for leave to file an amicus brief must be served on each party and submitted to the clerk by mail or personal delivery.
-The motion may not be accompanied by a brief.

-- (2) The motion must: - (A) comply with L.R.
+- (1) A motion for leave to file an amicus brief must be served on each party and submitted to the clerk by mail or personal delivery.
+The motion may not be accompanied by a brief. - (2) The motion must: - (A) comply with L.R.
 7.1(b) and (c) and be limited to 3250 words; - (B) include, if the amicus is a corporation, a disclosure statement like that required of parties by Fed.
 R. Civ.
-P. 7.1(a); - (C) state why the amicus is interested in the matter; and - (D) state why an amicus brief is desirable and relevant, including why the parties cannot adequately address the matter. - (3) Parties to the case may respond to the motion within 14 days of its entry by the clerk.
+P. 7.1(a) and/or a notice of interested parties as required by LR 7.1-1; - (C) state why the amicus is interested in the matter; and - (D) state why an amicus brief is desirable and relevant, including why the parties cannot adequately address the matter. - (3) Parties to the case may respond to the motion within 14 days of its entry by the clerk.
 Responses must be limited to 3250 words and must comply with L.R.
 7.1(d)(2)(E).
-There shall be no further briefing. - (c) Leave to File.
+There shall be no further briefing.

+(c) Leave to File.
 If leave is granted, the amicus must file the brief and any other submissions electronically.